bobh66/nameko-examples-k8s/k8s/README.md

 to learn about creating your own charts.

 All of our charts contain `deployment.yaml` template where main Nameko Service deployment definition lives.
-`Gateway` chart additionally has definitions for `ingress` and kubernetes `service` which are required to enable inbound traffic.
+`Gateway` chart has additional definitions for `ingress` and kubernetes `service` which are required to enable inbound traffic.

-Let's deploy our `products` charts
+Let's deploy our `products` chart:

 ```sh
 $ helm upgrade products charts/products --install \